lizmat/articles/cases-of-UPPER-7.md

 composing C
 begin
 ```
 Note that the [`$?CLASS`](https://docs.raku.org/language/variables#index-entry-$%3FCLASS) compile time variable contains the type object of the class being composed.
 And in August 2020 it basically became clear that a [`COMPOSE` phaser would not be needed](https://irclogs.raku.org/raku/2020-08-12.html#15:28).
-Well, at least not until someone can show that a `COMPOSE` phaser offers more functionality than the current way of executing the mainlin of the `role` is offering.
+Well, at least not until someone can show that a `COMPOSE` phaser offers more functionality than the current way of executing the mainline of the `role` is offering.

 ## Conclusion

 The `DOC` set of phasers is activated with the `--doc` command line argument: without that having been specified, all `DOC` phasers are no-ops but need to be syntactically correct.
 Their use appears to be limited.

-The `TEMP` phaser was never implemented, but the `temp` and `let` prefix operators, as well as the `KEEP` and `UNDO` phasers provide the functionality promised by `TEMP` phaser.
+The `TEMP` phaser was never implemented, but the `temp` and `let` prefix operators, as well as the `KEEP` and `UNDO` phasers, provide the functionality promised by `TEMP` phaser.

 The `COMPOSE` phaser was never implemented, because the mainline of a `role` is executed when a `role` is consumed in a class, effectively providing exactly the functionality promised by that phaser.
 At least so far.

 This concludes the seventh episode of cases of UPPER language elements in the Raku Programming Language.
 This also concludes all phasers in Raku.
-Next up wil uppercase methods that you, as a user f the Raku Programming Language, can provide in your code to tweak behaviour.
+Next up wil uppercase methods that you, as a user of the Raku Programming Language, can provide in your code to tweak behaviour.
 Stay tuned!